Diz312/pedal_boss/README.md

 1. src/get_pdfs/scrpae_donwload_list.py

 # App features still under construction:
-1Extract text from PDFs and run through a LangChain to extract standardized BOMS 2Store the BOM of each pedal
+1. Extract text from PDFs and run through a LangChain to extract standardized BOMS
+2. Store the BOM of each pedal
-3Store my inventory of components
+3. Store my inventory of components
-4Simple UI where I select the pedal to build and the app checks inventory
+4. Simple UI where I select the pedal to build and the app checks inventory

 # Tools I'm using:
-1VS Code as IDE and using pipenv to manage environment 2LangChain and GPT3.5 Turbo
+1. VS Code as IDE and using pipenv to manage environment
+2. LangChain and GPT3.5 Turbo
-3REDIS for DB
+3. REDIS for DB